 6. Inspect blades.
 A dull blade will cause grass tips to turn brown, and weakened grass blades are prone to pests and disease.
 If your blades are bent or dull, replace them with new blades to deliver a clean cut, optimum performance, increased life for your equipment and professional-looking results for your lawn.
 You can also quickly sharpen your own blades.
 However, always replace parts with original equipment manufacturer (OEM) pieces that are specifically made for your machine to maximize performance and results.

 7. Replace the battery?
 Check your operator’s manual for specific instructions for charging or replacing your battery.
 If the battery needs a charge every time you want to mow replace it.
 If you’ve never done it before just search for the procedure on Youtube and bring your old one with you when you go to your local farm store or auto parts store.
-Batteries are relatively inexpensive a generally cost less than $40 for your lawn tractor or ZTR.
+Batteries are relatively inexpensive and generally cost less than $40 for your lawn tractor or ZTR.

 Have I helped you?
 If would you like to support TodaysMower just click on this link and buy anything you need.
 I’ll make a small commission from the sale.
 Buy at Amazon.
 TodaysMower.com is a participant in the Amazon Services LLC Associates Program, and we get a commission on purchases made through our links.